Speak to Me

 Vernon smirked and tromped over to Hedwig, removing a small string from his pocket and tying it around the owl's leg.
 He moved to the attic window and unclasped the screen, letting the owl out.
 He put it back in such a way that he knew Harry couldn't remove it.
 The boy was too weak.

 With one last disgusted look at Harry, he moved out the attic's trap door, barely fitting through it, and closed it as he headed through.
 Harry could hear him locking several locks.

-After what seemed like an eternity, Harry dared to move over to the mat he made himself on the floor.
-It was a mixed of his school robes and oversized muggle cloths that he made himself a bed on the floor.
+After what seemed like an eternity, Harry dared to move over to the bed he made himself on the floor, a mixture of his school robes and oversized muggle cloths.
 He didn't care if he was acting like a scared child.
 He just wanted to get through this summer with as little injuries as possible.

 What the letter said was the complete opposite of everything that was happening.
 He's been locked in the attic since he arrived.
 Apparently, while he was away at school, everything in the room he'd been using had been removed, and he was placed in the attic.
 His meals were sent up through the Laundry carrier, which had been fixed so it would go to the attic.

 He was visited every three days.
 His uncle would make him empty his portable toilet, shower, and then would supervise him while he wrote a letter to his 'freaky friends'.
 He wasn't going to take the chance that they'd get suspicious and come near his house.
 Contaminate it with their abnormalities.